Ask for a Restraining Order

 STEP 1.
 Fill Out Your Court Forms and Prepare to File

 STEP 3.
-“Serve” Your Papers on the Restrained Person
+“Serve” Your Papers on the Respondent

 STEP 5.
 After the Court Hearing

-- Additional Page (Form MC-020) if you need more space to describe why you need the restraining order; and
+- Additional Page (Form MC-020) if you need more space to describe why you need the restraining order.

-Ask your local court clerk if there are local forms you have to fill out.
+Ask your local court clerk if there are any local forms that you also have to file.
 Some courts also have forms on their website.
-Find your local court’s website.
+Click to find your court’s website.

-4. Make at least 5 copies of all your forms
+5. Make at least 3 copies of all your forms (except Form CLETS-001)

 Once you have filled out all your forms, you have to file them with the court.
 Keep in mind that procedures for filing papers for restraining orders vary from court to court, so check with the court clerk for the procedure in your court.